Jeff-LiangF/streamv2v/INSTALL.md

 ## Installation

 The installation guide is inherited from [StreamDiffusion](https://github.com/cumulo-autumn/StreamDiffusion?tab=readme-ov-file#installation).
-If you already have the streamdiffusion env installed, it would also work for streamv2v.

 The initial release only tested the Linux env with conda/Docker enviroment.